-Students will read and critically evaluate an assigned scientific journal article selected by the course director.
-The student will write an analysis of the article using an evidence-based approach/format and present this analysis to the course director and/or his designee.
+During the Fall semester students will read and critically evaluate an assigned scientific journal article selected by the course director.
+The student will write an analysis of the article using a provided evidence-based approach/format and present this analysis to the course director and/or his designee.
+The analysis will be limited to two doubled spaced pages, highlighting the emphasis on succinctness.
 Successful completion of this activity requires: a) completing and presenting the analysis at the appointed time; and, b) demonstrating appropriate preparation and thoughtful analysis in constructing this document.
 Students who present an unsatisfactory analysis of the article are required to read and critically evaluate a second article, demonstrating the appropriate analysis and presentation.